hphelion/documentation/publiccloud/api.copyright.v13.md

 Copyright &#169; 2010-2013 OpenStack Foundation.
 All rights reserved.

-This reference is for software developers who develop applications by using the OpenStack&trade; Object Storage Application Programming Interface (API) v1.
+This reference is for software developers who develop applications by using the OpenStack&#8482; Object Storage Application Programming Interface (API) v1.

 **OpenStack Object Storage API v1 Reference**